abroudoux/branch/README.md

 🌿 Enhance Git Branch Management

 `branch` allows you to manage your Git branches with various and commons actions.
-Once you're running `branch`, you can manage your branches with basics options, like `Copy the name`, `Checkout`, `Delete`, `Create a new branch from` or `Merge`.

 ## 🚀 Installation